 The Organization regularly monitors liquidity required to meet its operating needs and other contractual commitments, while also striving to maximize the investment of its available funds.
-The Organization has various sources of liquidity at its disposal, including cash and cash equivalents and accounts receivable.
+The Organization has various sources of liquidity at its disposal, including cash and cash equivalents, certificate of deposit and accounts receivable.